keras-team/keras-io/examples/nlp/md/text_classification_with_transformer.md

 ---
 ## Implement embedding layer

-Two seperate embedding layers, one for tokens, one for token index (positions).
+Two separate embedding layers, one for tokens, one for token index (positions).

 ```python